BioImage-Archive/bia-integrator/annotation-data-converter/README.md

 poetry install
 ```

-To actually push to the api, copy the .env_template and fill in your details (no need for local api / testing only).
-For local testing, you need to have docker installed.
+To actually push to the api, copy the .env_template to .env and fill in your details.
+For local testing, you need to have the local api set up first.

 # Output data configuration
-Output data can be saved locally, uploaded to s3, or both (the default).
+Output data can be saved locally (the default), uploaded to s3, or both.
 This, and where local data is saved, can be specified with inputs to the CLI, namely --output-mode and --output-directory — see *CLI commands*, below.

 If uploading to s3, the `endpoint_url` and `bucket_name` must be set in the .env file; an example is in the .env_template.
 Note the two additional aws_... fields — they're necessary for s3 upload but require no further configuration.